21 Black History Month Movies for Reflection and Celebration

 Black History Month Movies

-It’s Black History Month, which means there’s no better time than now to see some of the black history month movies of black people’s unique stories.
+It’s Black History Month, so there’s no better time to see some black history month movies of black people’s unique stories.

 Movies like “Hidden Figures,” “Loving,” and “Fences” are bringing little-known stories about black lives to the big screen.

-However, if you’re looking for something compelling and enlightening about the black experience right now, here are 29 feature films and documentaries to watch.
+However, if you want something compelling and enlightening about the black experience, here are 23 feature films and documentaries

 Additionally, these films, which range from a childhood image of Barack Obama to the birth of the Black Power movement in the 1960s, are sure to broaden your black film vocabulary:

 In the United States and Canada, February is Black History Month.
-Black History Month is an annual commemoration in the United States, Canada, and the United Kingdom (which observes it in October) to honor and celebrate the history and achievements of the African diaspora worldwide.
+Black History Month is an annual commemoration in the United States, Canada, and the United Kingdom (observed in October) to honor and celebrate the history and achievements of the African diaspora worldwide.

 In addition, it also provides an opportunity to conduct crucial discussions about current racial imbalances.

-In honor of Black History Month, here are some movies that emphasize distinct narratives of black history and identity that you can watch in cinemas or stream online at home.
+In honor of Black History Month, here are some movies that emphasize distinct narratives of black history and identity.

 1. Hidden Figures (2016)

-We follow three of these women, known as “human computers,” as they quickly advanced through the ranks of NASA alongside some of history’s greatest brains.
+We follow three of these women, known as “human computers,” as they quickly advanced through NASA’s ranks alongside some of history’s greatest brains.

 They are tasked with calculating the historic launch of astronaut John Glenn into space and ensuring his safe return.